A note on the topology of irreducible ${\rm SO}(3)$-manifolds: Introduction

 \section{Introduction}

 Throughout this article let $M$ be always a smooth, connected and oriented manifold.
-In this paper our aim is to determine topological conditions for certain rank $3$ subbundles of the tangent bundle of a $5$-manifolds.
+In this paper our aim is to determine topological conditions for the existence of certain rank $3$ subbundles of the tangent bundle for $5$-manifolds.
 A related situation (cf. Remark \ref{RReductionGeometrically}) was studied by E. Thomas in \cite{Thomas1967a}.
 There he investigated the conditions to the existence of \emph{two-fields} on manifolds $M$ of dimension $4k+1$ ($k>0$).
 A \emph{two-field} is a pair of tangent vector fields which are linearly independent in every point of the manifold.
 Hence every two-field determines a trivial rank $2$ subbundle of the tangent bundle of $M$.
 He proved the following

 \begin{thm}[{\cite[Corollary 1.2]{Thomas1967a}}] Let $M$ be a closed, connected, spin manifold of dimension $4k+1$, $k>0$.
 Then $M$ admits a two--field if and only if $w_{4k}(M)=0$ and $\hat\chi(M)=0$, \end{thm} where $w_{4k}(M)$ is the $4k$-th Stiefel-Whitney class of $M$ and $\hat\chi(M)$ is the \emph{semi-characteristic} of $M$, which is defined as